danielatrivella/NP3_MS_Workflow/README.md

 ![NP³ MS Workflow Pipeline](docs/img/NP3_MS_workflow_infographic.jpg "NP³ MS Workflow Pipeline")

 This workflow also contains two interactive commands for MS1 and MS2 data visualization and analysis.
 A third command to join the GNPS library identification results to the NP³ MS workflow quantification tables.
-And a fourth command to unite different results from the NP³ MS Workflow.
+A fourth command to unite different results from the NP³ MS Workflow.
+And a fifth command to create PCA plots int he NP³ reference chemical space.

 The Steps 2 to 10 can be automatically executed with the NP³ command **run**.
 And different results from the NP³ MS Workflow may be united using the command **join_jobs**, which automatically execute Steps 3 to 10 with adaptations for joining previous results in an incremental clustering approach.